I Just Didn't Do It: Release

 The film premiered at the American Film Market in November 2006 in the United States and distributed by Toho in Japan on January 20, 2007.
 It was later shown in New York City on January 11, 2007.

+Accolades

 It was Japan's submission to the 80th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
 It was chosen as the Best Film at the 2008 Yokohama Film Festival.